Arnn students’ STEM event includes visit from Black Hawk helicopter

-Navaro Weston, top, a third grader at Arnn Elementary School, poses for a photo wearing a helmet May 17 at the school’s sports field on Sagamihara Family Housing Area as part of Arnn’s event celebrating science, technology, engineering and math, or STEM.
+Soldiers assigned to U.S. Army Aviation Battalion Japan field questions from students at Arnn Elementary May 17 while showcasing the UH-60L Black Hawk helicopter at the school’s sports field on Sagamihara Family Housing Area as part of Arnn’s event celebrating science, technology, engineering and math, or STEM.

 |Date Taken: